 In December 2015, the Society acquired the historic Depuy Canal House in High Falls (formerly the site of John Novi’s renowned restaurant), with financial assistance from the Open Space Institute of New York City (OSI), and the NYS Department of Parks, Recreation, and Historical Preservation (OPRHP).

-Originally built in 1797, this massive stone structure will become the new home of our Canal Museum—where we hope to see future visitors transported back in time as they wander among these walls that talk.
-The re-envisioned museum will include interactive experiences and an expanded focus on the local industries and communities that developed along the canal’s route.
-Located in the heart of the High Falls historic district, we envision the Canal House serving as a focal point for visitors to the area, hikers, and members of the local community.
+Interactive exhibits and an expanded focus on the communities and industries that developed along the canal are being planned.
+With its location in the heart of the High Falls historic district, we envision the Canal House also serving as a focal point for area visitors, hikers, and members of the local community.

-We expect restoration work on the Canal House to begin in early spring 2018, with replacement of the roof.
-Stephen Tilly, an architect well known for his historic preservation work in the Hudson Valley, has been engaged to design the roof replacement, assuring its historic accuracy and long life.
-After completion of the roof, an extensive upgrading of the building’s systems will be undertaken, followed by restoration of the interior, which will house our collections and provide accessible facilities for visitors.
+Restoration work on the Canal House is beginning in spring 2018, with replacement of the roof.
+Stephen Tilly, an architect well known for his historic preservation work in the Hudson Valley, designed the roof replacement, assuring its historic accuracy and long life.
+Next, an extensive upgrading of the building’s systems will be undertaken, followed by restoration of the interior, which will house our collections, and provide accessible facilities for visitors.